MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-104.md

 # Customer - Detail Trial Balance (report)

-The *Customer - Detail Trial Balance* report shows all the customer ledger entries within the specified date filter.
+The **Customer - Detail Trial Balance** report shows customer ledger entries filtered by a date you specify.

-This report is often used to check whether all entries for a specific customer are accounted for, or for other internal checks on customer ledgers.
+Businesses often use this report to check whether all entries for a specific customer are accounted for, or for other internal checks on customer ledgers.

 ## Use cases